Kim Hongdo: Gallery

-Various sources have various opinions about what could be a 'top ten' list for Gim Hong-do.
-The most important fact is how successful was Gim Hong-do in all the various types of paintings.
+Various sources have various opinions about what could be a 'top ten' list for Kim Hongdo.
+The most important fact is how successful was Kim Hongdo in all the various types of paintings.

 Towooart provides a short notice and an argumented selection of paintings.
-The Korean Copyright Commission lists 757 paintings, 7 calligraphies and 4 moldings for Gim Hong-do.
+The Korean Copyright Commission lists 757 paintings, 7 calligraphies and 4 moldings for Kim Hongdo.
 Some paintings have multiple descriptions: often a sepia version is given with a very fine resolution, and a colorful one with a lower resolution.
 An example is "Feast for the Pyongyang Governor" (평양감사 향안도).